 Code of Ethics

-Similar considerations will apply to the Self-Employment Income Support Scheme (SEISS) however the professional accountant is much less likely to have been involved in preparing such claims.
-Red flags that may lead a member to subsequently suspect the funds have been obtained fraudulently include a lack of evidence of self-employment, rapid cash withdrawal or onward transmission of the funds.
+Similar considerations will apply to the Self-Employment Income Support Scheme (SEISS), however the professional accountant is much less likely to have been involved in making such claims as agents can’t make claims on behalf of their client.

-Turning to the Bounce Back Loan (BBL).
-This is to be used for business purposes.
+Turning to the Bounce Back Loan Scheme (BBLS) this is to be used for business purposes.
 Lenders may decline applications they believe are for personal purposes.

-Whilst the professional accountant has no responsibility to track what the loan was ultimately used for it is highly likely that they will come into receipt of such information in the course of business, and as such will have an obligation to make a SAR if they suspect fraudulent activity.
+Whilst the professional accountant has no responsibility to track what the loan was ultimately used for, it is highly likely that they will come into receipt of such information in the course of business and as such, depending on the circumstances, may have an obligation to make a SAR.

 Other red flags include accounts showing minimal business activity prior to receipt of the loan, fund transfers to personal accounts or third parties, rapid cash withdrawals, or multiple loan applications using different business names.

-You may also discuss your specific situation confidentially with the Ethics Advisory Service on +44 (0)1908 248 250 or e-mail firstname.lastname@example.org
+You may also discuss your specific situation with the Ethics Advisory Service on +44 (0)1908 248 250 – if you are concerned about potential fraudulent activity, please call anonymously.